Basic and Early Translational Research Towards Novel Pain Therapeutics

 The Eshelman Institute is partnering with the North Carolina Collaboratory to solicit projects from academic researchers across North Carolina for funding research and development that can advance the discovery and translation of therapeutics for opioid use disorders.

-Funding was provided through an appropriation made by the NC General Assembly.
-With this generous funding, we are actively seeking research projects for the Opioid Abatement and Recovery Research Program 2022.
+With this funding, provided through a generous appropriation of more than $2.6 million to the Collaboratory by the NC General Assembly, we are actively seeking research projects for the Opioid Abatement and Recovery Research Program 2022.

 - Priority Area I: Neurobiology of pain and opioid use disorder

-- Priority Area II: Discovery, validation, and optimization of novel therapeutic targets for chronic pain or opioid use disorders
+- Priority Area II: Discovery, validation, and optimization of novel therapeutic targets for chronic pain or opioid use disorder

 - Priority Area III: Preclinical models and imaging